BodenmillerGroup/ImcSegmentationPipeline/README.md

 ```

 This will automatically open a jupyter instance at `http://localhost:8888` in your browser.
-From there, you can open the `preprocessing.ipynb` notebook and start the analysis.
+From there, you can open the `preprocessing.ipynb` notebook and start the data pre-processing.

 In brief, the main analysis steps include: